AUDIENCE

 LEANING INTO OUR THIRD DECADE

-The Big Sky Film Institute is a leading arts and education 501(c)3 non-profit dedicated to the transformative power of documentary film.
+Twenty years of world-class storytelling in Missoula has taught us one thing: documentaries have the power to move us toward action.
+The Big Sky Film Institute is more than a festival; it is a leading arts and education 501(c)3 non-profit dedicated to the transformative power of documentary film.
 Our work empowers a diverse range of filmmakers, promotes media literacy for all ages and presents global perspectives that inspire our engaged communities.